TheIconfactory/Tapestry/Documentation/API.md

 The meta rules check the `<meta>` tags in the HTML.

-  * match: the following rules will be applied when the `<meta>` tag property has the specified value
+  * property: the following rules will be applied when the `<meta>` tag property has the specified value
   * pattern: a regex pattern that will be used on the content value and passed to a variable with `apply`.
   * apply: the name of the `site` or any variable defined in `ui-config.json` that will be set with the value above
   * require: only the existence of the value is checked, no variables are used